hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 x\in\bigcup S \;\Longleftrightarrow\; \exists\,T\in S\;(x\in T).
 $$

-The plain english reading of this expression is basically: TODO
+The plain english reading of this expression is basically: x belongs to the big union of S exactly when it belongs to at least one of the sets inside S. Or a closer reading of the expression: x is in the union of S if and only if there exists a T in S such that x is in T.

 A point many people miss on first reading: \$\bigcup S\$ is a *one-step* operation.
 The whole family of sets is swallowed at once; there’s no hidden iteration. (why is this relevant?)